Quantco/datajudge/docs/source/examples/example_dates.rst

      - 22/01/16
      - 22/01/31

-Given this table, we would like to ensure that 6 constraints are satisfied:
+Given this table, we would like to ensure - for the sake of illustrational purposes - that 6 constraints are satisfied:

 1. All values from column ``date_from`` should be in January 2022.
 2. All values from column ``date_to`` should be in January 2022.